| Are you looking

 your site through text links makes it easier for search engines

-other approaches, especially on some devices that might not handle
+this over other approaches, especially on some devices that

 Avoid:

-or animations (many, but not all, search engines can discover such
+images, or animations (many, but not all, search engines can

-section or the root page.
-Many breadcrumbs have the most general
+to a previous section or the root page.
+Many breadcrumbs have

 ________________________________________